If you wish to enrol your child in Prep for the current year please navigate back to "Enrolling at our school" (see tab at left).

 |Child born 1 July 2020 to 30 June 2021||Prep|

 The preparatory year is compulsory.
 It provides the foundation for your child's education and is required to be undertaken prior to Year 1.
 Prep is a full-time program in primary schools and has a defined curriculum.
 Children attend Monday to Friday between 8.50am to 2.55pm.

 Can children turning 5 after 30 June enrol in prep?

-Children must be five by 30 June in year of enrolment.
+Children must turn five years of age before 30 June of the year of enrolment.
 Special consideration may be given to children from interstate or overseas who meet legislated criteria.